Extraltodeus/multi-subject-render/README.md

 For my example I decided to generate a bowling alley at 512x512 pixels :

+<sup> I used the main prompt text box in the main UI to do that.
+Just wrote "a bowling alley". </sup>
 ![00158-2629831387-Euler a-22-7 5-ac07d41f-1233221312123132](https://user-images.githubusercontent.com/15731540/203710944-cf2e2290-0374-427e-9415-36a3bc248530.png)

 - Your foreground subjects will be described in that text box.
-You case use wildcards.
-If you only use the first line, that line will be used for every foreground subject that will be generated.
-If you use multiple lines, each line will be used for each foreground subject.
+- You case use wildcards.
+- If you only use the first line, that line will be used for every foreground subject that will be generated.
+- If you use multiple lines, each line will be used for each foreground subject.

 ![image](https://user-images.githubusercontent.com/15731540/203708718-9a80f197-5d52-41b2-a98d-12cf006a6c2a.png)